RCern/Functional-Data-Programming-Project/README.md

 ### Files Breakdown:

-- droneSim -> Drone Simulation software
+- droneSimulation -> Drone Simulation software
-- consumerDrone -> Saves drone messages to the Database
+- consumerDroneDbDump -> Saves drone messages to the Database
 - droneAlertHandler -> Sends alerts to the website
 - projectReadCSV -> Sends line by line the historical data through Kafka
 - dumpCsvToDb -> Saves the historical data from Kafka to mongoDB